- Would you please put up some spoilers for what’s to come in the current series you’re working on?

 I know this is an annoying practical answer to a question that involves the most romantic area of the arts, but that’s me—annoyingly practical.
 What other kind of person would go from Red Sonja comic books, in which Red Sonja always wears a chain mail bikini, to write of a hero who bundles up in multiple clothing layers because she hates the cold?

 Do you like poetry?
-Will you read mine?
+(And will you read mine?)

 Okay, you were bound to find out this flaw in me sooner or later: I am poesie-impaired.
 With a scant handful of exceptions (W. H. Auden, Langston Hughes, Shelley’s “Ozymandias,” Li Po, story poems like “The Highwayman,” haiku, A. A. Milne, e e cummings), I wouldn’t know good poetry if it swam up behind me and—well, I would be hard put to know good poetry.
 I think it was those forced readings of “Elegy Written in a Country Churchyard,” Robert Burns, and “Ode on a Grecian Urn” that did it to me.
 Something snapped; a circuit fried; whatever, I have neither eye nor ear for poetry.
 You’re better off by asking the opinion of your English teacher, if you can trust them to be objective and not step all over your self-esteem, or by sending work to poetry magazines.